 Scientific evaluation of the effects of physical activity on human body functions in order to plan an effective training routine.
 Study of the mechanisms and factors related to physical fitness, fatigue, and diet.

 EDFI 4179.
-INTRODUCTION TO MOTOR SKILL DEVELOPMENT.
+INTRODUCTION TO MOTOR DEVELOPMENT WITH LABORATORY.
 Three credit hours.
-Three hours of lecture per week.
-Prerequisite: EDFU 3001 and EDFI 4005.
+Two hours of lecture and two hours of laboratory per week.
+Prerequisite: EDFU 3001.